What does the CCI do and how does it function?

 How many people work for Frankfurt am Main Chamber of Commerce and Industry?

-Frankfurt am Main Chamber of Commerce and Industry employs around 180 full-time employees, who are supported by 420 businessmen who commit themselves on an honorary basis in the presidium, the plenary meeting and in the committees.
+Frankfurt am Main Chamber of Commerce and Industry employs around 220 employees, who are supported by 420 businessmen who commit themselves on an honorary basis in the presidium, the plenary meeting and in the committees.
 Around 3,200 honorary examiners commit themselves in the boards of examiners for the quality of vocational training.
 The close connection of honorary and full-time workers guarantees that the CCI works extremely close to the economy and with an orientation to practice.

 How does the CCI finance its tasks?